Establishing Paternity Has Long-Lasting Benefits For You And Your Child

 Contact Us Today For A Free Initial Consultation

 Missouri paternity law is complex and constantly changing, making it difficult for people to represent themselves.
-At the Law Office of Amy L. Gervich, our lawyers zealously pursue justice for birth mothers and the children they have brought into the world, and protect the rights of birth fathers and men who have been wrongly named as birth fathers.
+At the Law Office of Amy L. Gervich, our lawyer zealously pursues justice for birth mothers and the children they have brought into the world, and protect the rights of birth fathers and men who have been wrongly named as birth fathers.

 Contact us online or call 866-942-1169 today for a free initial consultation with an experienced paternity attorney.
 We represent mothers and fathers throughout the greater St. Louis, Missouri, area, including Clayton.